 - 6.

-The initiative won't save money for Californians.
+Prop 45 won't save money for Californians.

 It includes no requirements that projects must find a way to bring costs down for everyday Californians.
-The Legislative Analyst's Office analysis says the measure will cost taxpayers tens of millions of dollars in the initial years of implementation.
+The Legislative Analyst's Office analysis says the measure will cost taxpayers tens of millions of dollars annually in the initial years of implementation.

 Bottom line

-This initiative is a corporate-backed rollback of critical public health and environmental protections.
+Prop 45 is a corporate-backed rollback of critical public health and environmental protections.
 It raises costs for taxpayers.
 It's the wrong direction for California.